etingof/pysnmp/README.txt

 PySNMP SMI library.

-In order to convert MIB text files into pysnmp.smi-compliant Python source, please, use the pysnmp/tools/buildmibs.sh utility.
-Review its source code before use.
+In order to convert MIB text files into pysnmp.smi-compliant Python source, please, use build-pysnmp-mib utility as shipped along with PySNMP distribution.

 A large set of pre-compiled MIB files is shipped along the pysnmp-mibs package.[2]